How to combat cold symptoms in 24 hours

 Oranges are rich in vitamin C which helps us get over a colder quicker.

-When the weather turns cold in wintertime many people experience certain cold symptoms that prevent them from performing their daily activities as they normally do and that also make them feel tired to the point of wanting to stay in bed all day.
-When the weather is cold, our immune system weakens and makes us more likely to suffer from flu, colds, cough, or muscle pain, among other conditions.
+When the weather turns cold in wintertime many people experience certain cold symptoms that prevent them from performing normal daily activities.
+These symptoms also make them feel tired to the point of wanting to stay in bed all day.
+When the weather’s cold, your immune system weakens.
+That makes you more likely to suffer from flues, colds, coughs, or muscle pain, among other conditions.

-Considering the previous information, we must be prepared to confront these cold days and try to adopt a routine that allows us to stand strong against any health problems that may occur as a result of the change in season.
-Professor Ron Eccles of the Centre for Common Cold at the University of Cardiff (UK), offers a routine to help fight the cold symptoms brought on by cold weather and to overcome them in just 24 hours.
+That being said, you must be prepared to confront these cold days and try to adopt a routine that allows you to stand strong against any health problem that may occur as a result of the change in season.
+Professor Ron Eccles of the Common Cold Centre at the University of Cardiff (UK), offers a routine to help fight the cold symptoms brought on by cold weather and to overcome them in just 24 hours.

 If, because of the cold, you woke up with a very sore feeling in your joints and even feel a headache starting, a hot shower may be the best way to start the day.
 Hot water helps you relax and the steam helps clear the paranasal sinuses to avoid congestion and other problems such as sinusitis.

 Read Also: Breakfast to Get Rid of Morning Headaches

 Good nutrition is essential in the process of recovery from colds.
 Breakfast is key to start the day well and fight the aggravating cold symptoms.
 You can drink a natural orange juice and eat a cup of berries rich in antioxidants with some oats for added energy.
 Another good option is to start your day with a breakfast of vegetable soup or chicken broth.